unitaryfund/unitary.fund/src/content/blog/2023_qlasskit.md

 The first things you can notice in this code are:

 - the `qlassf` decorators, indicating that the function will be translated to a quantum circuit.
-- special bit-sized types `Qint4`, and `Qint8`.
+- special bit-sized types `Qint4`, and `Qint2`.
 These are required as qubits are a precious resource, and we want to use as few as possible.
-- and, it is normal Python code.
+- it all reads as normal Python code.

 If we decompose the algorithm in 3 separate additions and we compile them separately, we obtain the following circuit: